Parameterized crack modelling based on a localized non-intrusive reduced basis method: Numerical results

 \subsection{2D-Plate with edge crack}

 The first numerical example is a 2D plate with edge crack under tension.
 The geometry and material properties are adopted from the benchmark in \cite{Nguyen2015}.
 Therefore, the Young's modulus is $E=10^3$ and the Poisson's ratio is $\nu=0.3$ with the assumption of a plain strain condition.
 The plate is subjected to a tensile stress of $\sigma=1$ along the top edge.
 Fig.~\ref{fig:2D plate} depicts the geometry and boundary conditions of the problem.
-Homogeneous Dirichlet boundary conditions are imposed at the bottom edge, that is we fix the displacements in $y$-direction.
+Homogeneous Dirichlet boundary conditions are imposed at the bottom edge, that is we fix the displacements in $y$-direction while the bottom left corner is fixed in both $x$- and $y$-direction.
 In this example, the length and location of the crack is parameterized as depicted in Fig.~\ref{fig:2D plate}.
 The geometry is discretized with cubic $C^2$-continuous B-splines and a mesh with 1127 elements over a Cartesian grid resulting in $\tilde{\mathcal{N}}_{h}=2400$ degrees of freedom.